PyColors/MooTools-Class/README.md

-Object oriented javascript with Mootools
+Object oriented javascript with Mootools at EuroSport